Portland, Oregon: Climate

-Portland has a warm-summer Mediterranean climate (Köppen Csb) falling just short of a hot-summer Mediterranean climate (Köppen Csa) with cool and rainy winters, and warm and dry summers.
+Portland has a warm-summer Mediterranean climate (Köppen Csb), falling just short of a hot-summer Mediterranean climate (Köppen Csa) with cool and rainy winters, and warm and dry summers.
 This climate is characterized by having overcast, wet, and changing weather conditions in fall, winter, and spring, as Portland lies in the direct path of the stormy westerly flow, and warm, dry summers when the North Pacific High reaches its northernmost point in mid-summer.
 Portland's USDA Plant Hardiness Zone is 8b, with parts of the Downtown area falling into zone 9a.

 Winters are cool, cloudy, and rainy.
-The coldest month is December with an average daily high of 46.9 °F, although overnight lows usually remain above freezing by a few degrees.
-Evening temperatures fall to or below freezing 32 nights per year on average, but very rarely to or below 18 °F. There are only 2.1 days per year where the daytime high temperature fails to rise above freezing.
-The infrequency of cold waves renders the mean for the coldest high to be at the exact freezing point of 32 F. The lowest overnight temperature ever recorded was −3 °F, on February 2, 1950, while the coldest daytime high temperature ever recorded was 14 °F on December 30, 1968.
-The average window for freezing temperatures to potentially occur is between November 15 and March 19, allowing a growing season of 240 days.
+The coldest month is December with an average daily high temperature of 46.9 °F, although overnight lows usually remain above freezing by a few degrees.
+Evening temperatures fall to or below freezing 32 nights per year on average, but very rarely below 18 °F. There are only 2.1 days per year where the daytime high temperature fails to rise above freezing; the mean for the lowest high is at the exact freezing point of 32 F. The lowest overnight temperature ever recorded was −3 °F, on February 2, 1950, while the lowest daytime high temperature ever recorded was 14 °F on December 30, 1968.
+The average window in which freezing temperatures may occur is between November 15 and March 19, allowing a growing season of 240 days.

-Annual snowfall in Portland is 4.3 in, which usually falls during the December-to-March time frame.
-The city of Portland avoids snow more frequently than its suburbs, due in part to its low elevation and urban heat island effect.
+Annual snowfall in Portland is 4.3 in, which usually falls between December and March.
+The city of Portland avoids snow more frequently than its suburbs, due in part to its low elevation and the urban heat island effect.
 Neighborhoods outside of the downtown core, especially in slightly higher elevations near the West Hills and Mount Tabor, can experience a dusting of snow while downtown receives no accumulation at all.
-The city has experienced a few major snow and ice storms in its past with extreme totals having reached 44.5 in at the airport in 1949–50 and 60.9 in at downtown in 1892–93.
+The city has experienced a few major snow and ice storms in its past, with extreme totals having reached 44.5 in at the airport in 1949–50 and 60.9 in at downtown in 1892–93.